sandeep-krishnamurthy/keras/docs/mxnet_backend/installation.md

 4. [Train a simple handwritten digit recognition model](#4-train-a-simple-handwritten-digit-recognition-model)
 5. [Next Steps](#5-next-steps)

-# 1 Install Keras with Apache MXNet backend
+## 1 Install Keras with Apache MXNet backend

 `Warning` Not all Keras operators and functionalities are supported with MXNet backend.
-You can view the list of known issues and unsupported functionalities [here](https://github.com/awslabs/keras-apache-mxnet/issues/18).
+For more information, view the the list of known issues and unsupported functionalities [here](https://github.com/awslabs/keras-apache-mxnet/issues/18).

 Steps involved